 See a demo of Part 2: The Experience Engine (POV Hackathon)

 Washington State Coalition Against Domestic Violence (WSCADV) Annual Conference, Screening, Spokane WA

-American Public Health Association (APHA) Annual Conference, Director on Panel: " Let's talk about Sex.
+American Public Health Association (APHA) Annual Conference.
+Panel & screening with Director: Let's talk about Sex.
 Shame.
 Power.
-Violence"
+Violence

 A very open and intelligent film...approaches the difficult subject with warmth and humor.
 I recommend it for anyone who desires a serious, grown-up, critical overview of the issue of sex and virginity in contemporary America.